 An exposed frame on the back of a French chair is the opportunity to do an 18th century look by using two different but related patterns.
 The great Albert Hadley did just that for a client who asked to preserve the vintage fabric on the back and replace only the front and arms.

 A bespoke 1930s chair is gloriously reimagined in sky blue tartan wool, with welting and a pleated detail including a brace of buckles on the back.
 Nobody should put this baby in the corner.

 Included in Aiveen Daly’s line of custom Stiletto chairs (named for those tapered black legs) is the McQueen, a plaid beauty with tricky bias draping and small buttons on the front — a likely nod to the late English couturier famed for his tailoring.

 A more girly Stiletto, dubbed the Spank, is velvet-upholstered boudoir number with a black satin ribbon detailing the corset motif in back.

 The cameo back of a French side chair designed by Amanda Nesbit has the near whimsy of a happy face.
-Are boiled wool fabric and big covered buttons are a fashionista’s take on a Jackie O coat?
+Are boiled wool fabric and big covered buttons are a fashionista’s take on a 1960s Jacqueline Kennedy coat?